How to tune SQL to a system operating with MySQL Part 2 ~SQL analysis~

 - Use EXPLAIN to analyze SQL

-- Switch to index-based searches as much as possible
+- Switch to indexed searches whenever possible

-- Create and use high indexes with large cardinality
+- Create and use high-cardinality indexes

-- Subqueries are slow so avoid them if possible.
+- Subqueries are slow, so avoid them if possible

 [Other reference articles]

 MySQL tuning seminar held within Yahoo!
+Japan revealed